-A federal credit union is a cooperative, not-for-profit financial institution organized to promote thrift and provide credit to its members (who are also its customers).
-Federal credit union members are provided with a safe, convenient place to save and borrow at reasonable rates, with savings insured up to $250,000 by the National Credit Union Share Insurance Fund (NCUSIF).
+A credit union is a member-owned cooperative, not-for-profit financial institution organized to provide deposit accounts, loans, and other financial products to its members (who are also its customers).
+Federally-insured credit union members are provided with a safe, convenient place to save and borrow at reasonable rates, with savings insured up to $250,000 by the National Credit Union Share Insurance Fund (NCUSIF).
 Certain retirement accounts are insured to $250,000.
-Learn more about what it means to be a NCUA insured credit union.
+Learn more about what it means to be an NCUA insured credit union.

 The key difference between a bank and a credit union

-A federal credit union is member-owned and controlled through the election of a board of directors drawn from membership.
+A federally-insured credit union is member-owned and controlled through the election of a board of directors drawn from membership.
 Board members serve on a volunteer basis; one board member may be compensated.

-Membership in federal credit unions is not open to the general public.
+Membership in federally-insured credit unions is not open to the general public.
 Instead, it is limited to persons sharing a common bond of occupation, community or association.
-Examples are employees of corporations, members of associations (such as Knights of Columbus) and residents of a defined area (such as a town or a neighborhood).
+Examples are employees of corporations, members of associations and residents of a defined area (such as a town or a neighborhood).

-Many credits unions have a "once a member, always a member" policy, and most also permit members of the immediate family or household of a member to join.
+Many credit unions have a "once a member, always a member" policy, and most also permit members of the immediate family or household of a member to join.